XRPLF/xrpl-dev-portal/content/data_types/public_key.md

-The Ripple Consensus Ledger (RCL) uses public keys to verify cryptographic signatures in several places:
+The XRP Ledger (XRP Ledger) uses public keys to verify cryptographic signatures in several places:

 * To authorize transactions, a public key is attached to the transaction.
 The public key must be mathematically associated with the sending Ripple address or the sender's regular key address.
 * To secure peer-to-peer communications between `rippled` servers.
 This uses a "node public key" that the server generates randomly when it starts with an empty database.